MicrosoftLearning/Configure-secure-access-to-workloads-with-Azure-virtual-networking-services/Instructions/Demos/DEMO_02_security_groups.md

 1. Select your new NSG.

-1. Discuss how the NSG can be associated with subnets or network interfaces.
+1. [Supporting Slide] Discuss how the NSG can be associated with subnets or network interfaces.

 1. Discuss the purpose inbound and outbound rules.